GDQuest/website/content/product/redirect/node-essentials-godot-4/index.md

 ---
-title: Advanced Mechanics: Godot 4 Node Essentials
+title: "Advanced Mechanics: Godot 4 Node Essentials"
 description: A must-have almanac for Godot Gamedevs, this cookbook gathers the best tricks of the trade covering frequently needed game mechanics using Godot's powerful nodes.
 author: nathan
 banner: